imversed/imversed/docs/For User/Imversed Governance/Best Practices.md

 See the [submitting guide](https://docs.imversed.com/users/governance/submitting.html) for more on submitting proposals.

 ### The Deposit Period
 The deposit period currently lasts 3 days.
-If you submitted your transaction with the minimum deposit (192 EVMOS), your proposal will immediately enter the voting period.
-If you didn't submit the minimum deposit amount (currently 192 EVMOS), then this may be an opportunity for others to show their support by contributing (and risking) their EVMOS as a bond for your proposal.
+If you submitted your transaction with the minimum deposit (192 IMV), your proposal will immediately enter the voting period.
+If you didn't submit the minimum deposit amount (currently 192 IMV), then this may be an opportunity for others to show their support by contributing (and risking) their EVMOS as a bond for your proposal.
 You can request contributions openly and also contact stakeholders directly (particularly stakeholders who are enthusiastic about your proposal).
 Remember that each contributor is risking their funds, and you can [read more about the conditions for burning deposits here](https://docs.imversed.com/users/governance/process.html#burned-deposits).

 This is a stage where proposals may begin to get broader attention.
 Most popular explorers currently display proposals that are in the deposit period, but due to proposal spamming, this may change.